tkuhlman/gopwsafe/README.md

     - Finish implementation of all header fields.
 - Additional Features
   - Edit of multiple entries at once for select fields, ie modify the group
+  - The ability copy/move entries from one open db to another.
   - The ability to diff two different databases.
     - Full diff
     - diff based on particular fields, name, username, url, password
   - Automatic storage of old passwords.
+- Setup travis-ci, possibly readthedocs